How to fix: Missing required / recommended attribute

 - Submit vehicles that are available for sale on the dealer's website.

-- Submit VDPs that point to the Business Profile's verified website.
+Submit VDPs that point to the Business Profile's verified website.
+URLs that have set up HTTP forwarding to the verified website are also accepted.

 - Submit vehicles that are available for sale on the dealer's website.